About Wall of Song

 Wall of Song Project is a collaborative and participatory art and civic singing platform designed to build a growing video chorus and collective singing ritual—a ‘Wall of Song’—through a mutually generative cycle of online singing, gallery installations, sport stadium and cathedral performances, and public events.

-Mel Day is a Bay Area multi-disciplinary artist focused on performance, community engagement, and social justice.
-She co-founded The Wall of Song Project and welcomes designing site-specific, interactive performances.
-She has shared her work with a wide variety of venues, including the Grace Cathedral in San Francisco, Yerba Buena Center for the Arts, San José Museum of Art (virtually), San José Institute of Contemporary Art, Berkeley Art Museum, Provident Credit Union Event Center stadium, and internationally.
+Mel Day is a Bay Area interdisciplinary artist focused on performance, video, multi-media installation, and community engagement.
+She co-founded The Wall of Song Project and welcomes designing site-specific, interactive performances, exhibition, and multi-disciplinary events.
+She has shared her projects with a wide variety of venues, including the Grace Cathedral in San Francisco, Yerba Buena Center for the Arts, San José Museum of Art (virtually), San José Institute of Contemporary Art, Berkeley Art Museum, Provident Credit Union Event Center stadium, and internationally. / www.mmd.ca

 Title IX Finds Its Song” Exhibition Essay by Peggy Phelan